 The Corporation is empowered to issue industrial revenue bonds that meet the definition of conduit debt obligations.
 Such bonds provide not-for-profit entities within Niagara County with access to capital for the acquisition, rehabilitation, and construction of industrial and commercial facilities.
-The bonds are secured by the properties they finance and are payable solely by the non-for-profit entities.
+The bonds are secured by the properties they finance and are payable solely by the not-for-profit entities.
 For providing this service, the Corporation receives bond administration fees from the borrowing companies, which are recognized immediately upon issuance of bonds.
 The Corporation's administrative agreement with Niagara County Industrial Development Agency (NCIDA) requires that all earnings generated by the Corporation be remitted to NCIDA.
 The Corporation issued a tax-exempt bond in 2022 amounting to \$59,546,229.
 Total fees associated with the bond issuance totaled \$150,000, of which \$112,500 was earned by the Corporation and \$37,500 by a third party and paid through NCIDA.
-No tax-exempt bonds were issued in 2021.
-At December 31, 2022, previously issued bonds have an aggregate outstanding principal amount payable of \$286,423,736, none of which is recognized as a liability by the Corporation.
+At December 31, 2023, previously issued bonds have an aggregate outstanding principal amount payable of \$283,260,000, none of which is recognized as a liability by the Corporation.
+No tax-exempt bonds were issued in 2023.